HQarroum/cfn-eval/README.md

       });
 ```

-In the above example, a new `Promise` is created and generates a result object after 1 second.
+In the above example, a new `Promise` is created and resolves a value object after 1 second.
 The resulting object's variables resolved by the script are made available through the custom resources outputs as shown below.

 ```yaml
 Outputs: